WaltWilliams/DigiCalc/README.md

 DigiCalc

 A four function binary, octal, hexadecimal calculator.
-Idea for this app came while furthering my study of computer architecture.
+The idea for this app came while furthering my study of computer architecture.
 This app does not use the Java BigInteger class.

-Its nearly finished.
 Currently in testing.
-It is being tested using two independent sources.
+It is being tested using two independent sources for solutions.
 Wolfram Alpha and the Java BigInteger class.

-Addition/subtraction, multiplication, is being test with two full 64bit values.
-64bit value and a smaller bit size value.
+I have automated the testing process by creating a series of test functions.
+Addition/subtraction, multiplication, and division is being test with two full 64bit values.
+A 64bit value and a smaller bit size value.
 Two random sized smaller bit sized values.
+With each test I am swapping the value to try and get to malfunction.
+So far so good.

-It will be piblished when I am satisified it is performing what ever calculation I can throw at it correctly.
-I am taking it under consideration that there might be a pair of values that it will give erroneous results on.
+It will be published when I am satisified it is performing what ever calculation I can throw at it correctly.
+I am taking it under consideration that there might be a pair of values, somewhere along the way, that it will give erroneous results on.